gothinkster/aurelia-realworld-example-app/README.md

     - List of articles populated from author's created articles or author's favorited articles

+## IE 11 Support
+In order to optimize the app for IE11 or Edge please add [bluebird.js](http://bluebirdjs.com) as a polyfill for Promises and Fetch.

 <br />

 [![Brought to you by Thinkster](https://raw.githubusercontent.com/gothinkster/realworld/master/media/end.png)](https://thinkster.io)